JDENredden/jekyll/_posts/tumblr/nerd-ramblings/2011-12-19-how-to-upgrade-all-songs-to-256kbps-aac-with.md

 ---
 layout: post
 categories: tumblr nerd-ramblings
-title: How to upgrade all songs to 256kbps AAC with iTunes Match.
+title: How to upgrade all songs to 256kbps AAC with iTunes Match
 date: '2011-12-19T05:46:40+10:30'
 tags:
-- iTunes Match
+- iTunes-Match
 - upgrade
 - all
 - songs